p-fassbender/professional-readme-generator/README.md

 ---

 ## Installation
-Navigate to the root directory in the terminal and initialize the project with **npm init** to install all the proper node module dependencies
+Navigate to the root directory in the terminal and initialize the project with **npm install** to install all the proper node module dependencies

 ---